DHTMLX/gantt-docs/data/api/gantt_onbeforerowdragend_event.md

 onBeforeRowDragEnd
 =============

+@short:
-@short:fires before the user drops a row in  the grid
+ fires when a user drops a row in the grid

 @params:
-- sid		string, number		the id of the task to move
+- sid			string/number			the id of the task to move
-- parent	string, number	the parent id.
+- parent		string/number			the parent id.
 If specified, the <b>tindex</b> will  refer to the  index in the <br> <b>'parent'</b> branch
-- tindex	number		the index of the position that the task will be moved to <br> (the index in the whole tree)
+- tindex		number					the index of the position that the task will be moved from <br> (the index in the whole tree)

 @example:
 gantt.attachEvent("onBeforeRowDragEnd", function(id, parent, tindex){